-Branches should not use RPE for Coronavirus (Covid-19) where the two metre social distancing guidelines are met

-- Coronavirus (COVID-19) needs to be managed through social distancing, hygiene and the hierarchy of control and not through the use of PPE - Workplaces should not encourage the precautionary use of extra PPE to protect against Coronavirus (COVID-19).
-The Government has provided information on Face Coverings in section 6.1 of its guidance Working safely during coronavirus (Covid-19) Construction and other outdoor work.
+- Branches should not use Respiratory Protective Equipment (RPE) for Coronavirus (Covid-19) where the 2 metres social distancing guidelines are met - Coronavirus (Covid-19) needs to be managed through social distancing, hygiene and the hierarchy of control and not through the use of PPE - Workplaces should not encourage the precautionary use of extra PPE to protect against Coronavirus (Covid-19).
+The Government has provided information on Face Coverings in section 6.1 of its guidance Working safely during coronavirus (Covid-19) - Construction and other outdoor work.